MisterOnion/Parent-Teacher-Association-Web-Application/README.md

 2. Set up a Stripe developer account with the necessary tokens. https://www.youtube.com/@elilopezdev/videos offers a series of clear steps. (< 40 minutes)

 *IMPORTANT*
 Adapting the design to your specific goals will require more time on your end.
-This project will have some kinks to iron out, which will be rectified in future projects.
+This project will have some kinks to iron out, which will be remembered in future projects.